spies36/ExpressRouteVersioning/readme.md

 [![ExpressRouteVersioning Test](https://github.com/spies36/ExpressRouteVersioning/actions/workflows/test.yml/badge.svg?branch=main)](https://github.com/spies36/ExpressRouteVersioning/actions/workflows/test.yml)

 No more versioning routes by adding parameters to the url or adding to the path name.
-Simply add ```accept-version: versionNumber``` to the request headers and let your middleware choose the correct function.
+Simply add `accept-version: versionNumber` to the request headers and let your middleware choose the correct function.

 ## Why use this version

 This version does not dictate your express.Request, express.Response, or NextFunction types for the RouteHandler.
 So if you have a middleware before/after that adjusts response.locals to a strict type this will play nicely in TS.

- **Supports Express 5!**
+**Supports Express 5.1.0!**

 ## Usage

 **Version numbers must be in ascending order**

 Basic express usage

 ```
 import express, { Request, Response, NextFunction } from 'express';
 import { routeVersionHandler } from 'express-route-versioning-middleware';